 Fort Harrison State Park Trail Rides

 For a petting zoo with unlimited pony rides, Prancing Ponies is your place.
 For a flat admission price kids can ride ponies, hold chickens, pet bunnies, climb, ride, and run.
 Check their website or Facebook page for play days and hours.
-Prancing Ponies also offers camps and birthday parties.
+Prancing Ponies also offers summer camps and children’s birthday parties.
+Indy with Kids families have even had Prancing Ponies at their home for a kid birthday party and for front yard pony rides.

 For riding lessons, trail rides, arena rides, or birthday parties head to Natural Valley Ranch in Brownsburg.
 Their hands-on programs will thrill horse lovers of all ages.
 They also encourage visitors to engage with the animals, petting zoo style.